music-encoding/guidelines/_guidelines-v3/11-editTrans/01-edittransAbbrev.md

 presented within elements.
 Furthermore, as alternatives to each other, the {% include link elem="abbr" %} and {% include link elem="expan" %} elements must be wrapped by the {% include link elem="choice" %} element, as described above.
 The previous example, where the 'o:' in 'pno:' is written as superscript, would be encoded as:

-{% include plainExample.html example="examples/editTrans/editTrans-sample210.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample210.xml" valid="true" %}